Edmund Schlink: Biography

 Schlink was born in Darmstadt, near where his father, Wilhelm Schlink, was a professor of mechanics and aeronautics.
 The family of his mother, Ella, had been influenced by Herrnhut pietism.
 His only sibling, his sister Klara (1904-2001), who later called herself Mutter Basilea Schlink, became a popular religious writer and leader.
-Edmund Schlink attended public schools in Darmstadt.
+In 1906, the Schlink family moved to Braunschweig, where Wilhelm served as a professor aeronautics.
+Edmund Schlink attended public schools in Braunschweig.
 In 1922 he matriculated at Tübingen University, where he studied mathematics, philosophy, psychology, physics, and other natural sciences.
 He also attended the universities of Munich, Kiel, Vienna, and Marburg.
 He completed his first Ph.D. dissertation (in religious psychology) at Marburg in 1927.
 This dissertation explores personality changes in people who undergo a religious conversion and in those who are suffering from clinical depression.
 During the prior year (1926), he himself had undergone a religious conversion after suffering a crisis of faith.
 As a result of this experience, he changed his academic focus to theology, which he studied at the University of Münster.
 There he wrote his second dissertation (on a problem in natural theology), under the direction of Karl Barth.
 He then served as an assistant pastor to congregations in Buchschlag and Sprendlingen, and in the fall of 1932 he became a campus pastor at the Technical University of Darmstadt.
 In 1934 he completed his third dissertation, his post-doctoral theological thesis (Habilitationsschrift), which was accepted at the University of Giessen.
 This post-doctoral thesis in theological anthropology examines how human beings have been understood in the preaching of the church.